Function Computation through a Bidirectional Relay: Introduction

 \item For the unrestricted input setup, we propose two achievable schemes whose time sharing gives a single-letter inner bound for the corresponding rate region (Theorem~\ref{Thm_Zero_Inner1}). \comment{ A single-letter outer bound for the region is presented in Theorem~\ref{Thm_Zero_Outer1} .
 We show that the inner and outer bounds in Theorem~\ref{Thm_Zero_Inner1} and Theorem~\ref{Thm_Zero_Outer1} meet for a class of functions (Theorem~\ref{Thm_Zero_compl_chara}). }

 \item The function computation problem in Fig.~\ref{Relay_Network} is then addressed under $\epsilon$-error.
 We extend the graph theoretic ideas used for zero-error computation to $\epsilon$-error computation.
 Similar to the two achievable schemes for zero-error computation, we give an inner bound for the rate region using two achievable schemes for $\epsilon$-error computation (Theorem~\ref{Thm_Epsilon_Inner1}).
-The cutset outer bound is given in Lemma~\ref{Lem_Asym_Outer_Bound}.

-\item For two functions $f_1, f_2$ of $(X,Y)$, we give a graph theoretic sufficient condition under which the rate region for computing $f_1$ is a subset of the rate region for computing $f_2$.
+The cutset outer bound is given in Lemma~\ref{Lem_Asym_Outer_Bound}. \item For two functions $f_1, f_2$ of $(X,Y)$, we give a graph theoretic sufficient condition under which the rate region for computing $f_1$ is a subset of the rate region for computing $f_2$.
 This condition holds for both zero-error and $\epsilon$-error computations (Theorem~\ref{Thm_Rooks}).
-Using this result, we give a class of functions for which the rate region is the same as the region for exchanging $(X,Y)$ (equivalently, computing $X\oplus Y$).
+Using this result, we give a class of functions for which the rate region is the same as the region for exchanging $(X,Y)$. \end{itemize}